Postgraduate study and research

 New projects become available frequently, and it is often possible to create a new project to suit your interests.
 Please discuss research projects with the staff working in your areas of interest.

 Learn from our students' experiences

 Some of our postgraduates have shared their UC stories.
 Find out more about their experiences studying towards higher qualifications in Mechanical Engineering.

 Anurag Bagalkot, Master of Engineering Studies with an endorsement in Mechanical Engineering, studying towards a PhD in Mechanical Engineering.

-Ashton Peters, completed a Bachelor of Engineering with Honours in Mechanical Engineering, PhD in Mechanical Engineering.
+Kent Stewart, completed a Bachelor of Engineering with Honours in Mechatronics Engineering, PhD in Mechanical Engineering.